cliffordsnow/cliffordsnow.github.io/about.md

   creditlink: http://openstreetmap.org
 ---

-Clifford Snow is a volunteer contributor to OpenStreetMap based in Washington State.
-Living in a small town just north of Seattle, Clifford has discovered the fun of mapping rural America.
-Most mappers live in map in large urban areas.
-Rural mapping is different and not just because you need to travel many miles to find the next POI, but because there isn't another mapper near by to discuss mapping at a local coffee shop.

-His interest in building community partically stem from his time creating glass art as part of a glass blowing team.
-He believes creating great art requires great teams.

-Clifford lead a team that held OpenStreetMap's 10th Anniversary celebration in Seattle.
-The event included talks on mapping, georectification and a demo of aerial photography from a kit.
-He also was an organizer for the 2016 State of the Map US held in Seattle.
+Clifford is recognized as a legendary OpenStreetMap (OSM) contributor, as noted in Pascal Neis's "How Did You Contribute to OSM."
+He began contributing to OSM in May 2011 and played a key role in organizing the 2016 State of the Map US conference in Seattle.
+Currently, he serves as a member of the OSM Foundation's Data Working Group, where he helps moderate contributions to the platform.
+Prior to his work with OSM, Clifford pursued a diverse range of activities, including glassblowing, managing an art center, and working in telecom management.

-You can follow Clifford on Twitter @osm_washington or on email clifford at snowandsnow dot us.
+You can follow Clifford on Mastodon.Social @Glassman or on email clifford at snowandsnow dot us.